xixu-me/META.js-Customizer/README.md

 ## 🎯 Overview

-META.js Customizer is a modern, intuitive web app that allows users to easily create custom META.js configurations for [xixu-me/META](https://github.com/xixu-me/META).
+META.js Customizer is a modern, intuitive web app that allows users to easily create custom META.js of [xixu-me/META](https://github.com/xixu-me/META).
 It provides a beautiful visual interface to select and configure service rulesets from the [xixu-me/RFM](https://github.com/xixu-me/RFM) repository.

 ### ✨ Key Features